KawikaN/Chat-Gidens/README.md

 7. Add authorized redirect URIs:
    - For local development: `http://localhost:8501/`
    - Additional URIs: `/_stcore/authorize` and `/streamlit_oauth_callback`
-8. Click "Create" and copy your credentials
+8. Click "Create" and download your credentials as `credentials.json`
+9. Place the `credentials.json` file in your app directory (this is all you need for Google Calendar integration).
-9. Add the following to your `.env` file:
+10. *(Optional)* If you want to generate `credentials.json` programmatically, add the following to your `.env` file (not required for most users):
    ```env
    GOOGLE_CLIENT_ID="your_google_client_id_here"
    GOOGLE_PROJECT_ID="your_project_id_here"